mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 In DKP you see the cluster in state “unattached”:
 ![Unattached cluster in DKP Enterprise](unattached.png)

-That’s why the cluster object is created in the workspace so Kommander detects this cluster but it’s not managed by Kommander / DKP Enterprise right now.
+The reason for this is because the cluster object is created in the workspace, so Kommander detects this cluster but it’s not managed by Kommander / DKP Enterprise right now.

 To change this you need to apply the missing KommanderCluster object.

 ````
 $ cat << EOF | kubectl apply -f -